ahaadsh/landing_page/README.md

 We build a project using HTML ,CSS and javascript.

-#navbar if click to any sections will go it.
+- Navbar if click to any sections will go it.
-#scrolling icon.
+- Scrolling icon.
-#active sections
+- Active sections

+## to start
+`npm i`